ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/pixel-tracker/pixel-tracker-setup.md

 **2.5.
 Select the type of collector you're using and enter the relevant details.** If you're using the Cloudfront collector you will need to enter the Cloudfront subdomain.
 If you're using the Clojure collector (or any other collector) you will need to enter the or the endpoint collector URL.

 **2.6.
-Select the `Generate No-JS tracking tag button**.
+Select the `Generate Pixel tracking tag button**.
 The tracking code will be displayed below the wizard.
 Copy this to the clipboard.

 <a name="embed" />
 ### 3. Insert the tracking code into the page you wish to track